daniel-isidro/hot_n_pop_song_machine/README.md

 * OneHotEncoder(), dropping the first column
 * Using all features

-It performed fairly good in all metrics, and it gives **more uniform predicting results** between positives and negatives.
+It performed fairly good in all metrics, did not present much overfitting, and it gives **more uniform predicting results** between positives and negatives.

 ![AUC](https://github.com/daniel-isidro/hot_n_pop_song_machine/blob/master/media/dv_auc.png)